 The function of a Study Group (SG) is to complete a defined task with specific output and in a specific time frame.
 Once this task is complete, the function of the SG is complete and its charter expires.

-The normal function of a SG is to draft a complete PAR and five criteria (see rules5) and to gain approval for them from the 802.11 WG,.
-The decision of whether to utilize the 802.11 WG or to establish a new WG, TG, or TAG to carry out work items recommended by a SG is made by the 802 EC with advice from the 802.11WG.
+The normal function of a SG is to draft complete PAR and Criteria for Standards Development (CSD) documents (see [rules5]) and to gain approval for them from the 802.11 WG.

 Formation